How to implement chatbots with Sendbird and Google Dialogflow

 Step 2.
 Sendbird configuration

-Once you have logged in with your Sendbird account, go to your Sendbird dashboard and ensure your chatbot feature is enabled.
+Once logged in with your Sendbird account, go to your Sendbird dashboard and ensure your chatbot feature is enabled.

 Sendbird dashboard